Solutions / Transactional & Operational Email

 Per-message evidence

-Every message’s journey is queryable in seconds and streamable to your systems via webhooks: accepted, deferred, or bounced, at which destination MX, over what TLS, with the verbatim server response.
+Every message’s journey is recorded and preserved: accepted, deferred, or bounced, at which destination MX, over what TLS, with the verbatim server response.
+Ask about any message and the answer comes back the same day, with proof.
 Support answers with facts.
 Compliance gets an audit trail.

 Scales without ceremony